Internal Medicine PGY-2 Pharmacy Residency

 Past Residents: Where are they now?

 2022-2023: Ashly Schuyler, PharmD, BCPS received a Bachelor of Arts in Chemistry at Indianapolis University Purdue University of Indianapolis in 2010.
 She then completed her Doctor of Pharmacy at Lipscomb University College of Pharmacy in Nashville, Tennessee followed by a PGY1 residency at Cookeville Regional Medical Center in Cookeville, Tennessee.
-After the completion of the program, Ashly obtained a position as a Clinical Pharmacy Specialist in Internal Medicine at Indiana University Health Adult Academic Health Center.
+After the completion of the program, Ashly obtained a position as a Clinical Pharmacy Specialist in Internal Medicine at Indiana University Health Adult Academic Health Center in Indianapolis, IN.

 Required Learning Experience Descriptions